-Alternate models Qtip can optionally be configured to use the ExtraTreesRegressor class, which implements a variant on random forests called extremely randomized trees6.
+Alternate models Qtip can optionally be configured to use the ExtraTreesRegressor class, which implements a variant on random forests called extremely randomized trees [6].
 The hyperparameters are defined, configured, and fit in exactly the same manner as for the RandomForestRegressor.

 Forming the training and test matrices The test matrix is a matrix where each row is an input alignment and each column is a feature.
 Elements contain feature data.
 In the case of a paired-end alignment, the two ends appear as separate rows in the matrix.
 The training matrix is similar, except that the rows are tandem alignments rather than input alignments.
-For each alignment category, Qtip builds a training matrix and uses it to train the model, as shown in step 6 of Figure 1.
-In step 7, Qtip uses the model to predict mapping quality for the input alignments.
+For each alignment category, Qtip builds a training matrix and uses it to train the model (step 6).
+Qtip uses the model to predict mapping quality for the input alignments (step 7).